Herbert, Staley ponder what went wrong in collapse at Jags

 It didn’t help that cornerback Michael Davis had left the game with a pectoral muscle injury that forced rookie Ja’Sir Taylor onto the field.
 Not surprisingly, the Jaguars picked on him.

-It also didn’t help that star pass rusher Joey Bosa lost his cool and picked up a second personal foul penalty.
+It also didn’t help that star pass rusher Joey Bosa lost his cool, slammed his helmet to the ground on the field and picked up a second unsportsmanlike conduct penalty – one that allowed the Jaguars to move the ball a yard closer and attempt the late 2-point conversion instead of an extra point.

 ”I think he was frustrated,” Staley said. ”There were a bunch of things that kind of accumulated throughout the game.
 And he tried to talk through it with the officials.
 But we can’t lose our composure like that.
 We need to make sure that we stay on the high side of things.
 And you can’t hurt the team that way.”